fiesta-cfd/fiesta/docs/source/userguide.rst

 *******************************************************************************
 Fortran input files are written in the Lua language and provide information on the type of solver, grid and domain decomposition, initial conditions, file I/O, runtime characteristics and more.
-Input files are full featured Lua scritps and are executed when the input file is read.
+Input files are full featured Lua scripts and are executed when the input file is read.
 Fiesta input files may interact with external Lua scripts and the operating system through system commands.